feel-co/ndg/README.md

 - `search.html` - Template for search page
 - `options_toc.html` - Template for options table of contents

+The default template files are provided in `templates/`.

 Custom templates use the Tera templating engine, so your templates should use Tera syntax.
 Below are the variables that ndg will attempt to replace.